Today less than 30% of Nepal's forests remain and the consequences of this environmental degradation are devastating for local populations.

 How we started

-- Located in the Western region of Nepal in the Himalayan Mountains
+- Located in the south-western region of Nepal in the Himalayan Mountains

 - Challenging terrain with a highly active tectonic region that is unstable in deforested areas